The Best Mental Health Apps

-We are fortunate that in today’s era of technology we have access to a wide array of devices and the best therapy apps that are useful for assisting with the treatment of mental health conditions, including online therapy.
+We are fortunate that in today’s era of technology, we have access to a wide array of mental health and therapy apps for treating mental health conditions.
 Even with the many mental health apps available today, seeking appropriate support and therapy from appropriate mental health professionals is important.
+It's always a good idea to consult with your primary care doctor about any mental health symptoms you might be experiencing before using any of these apps.

-These apps are not meant to replace professional help—simply to give you some tips, guidance, or distractions that will help you cope with certain symptoms.
-A doctor or mental health provider is always going to provide more thorough treatment so that you can address the root of your issues.
-These mental health apps, however, can be great tools for coping when you’re on the go and need a little support.
+These apps are not meant to replace professional help—but simply to give you tips, guidance, or distractions to help you cope with certain symptoms.
+A doctor or mental health provider can provide more thorough treatment so that you can address the root of the problem.
+The best mental health apps, however, can be great tools for coping when you’re on the go and need a little support.
 Read on for information on the apps that aim to improve mental health.

 Happify